OAI/OpenAPI-Specification/versions/2.0.md

 #### Security Definitions Object <a name="securityDefinitionsObject"/>

 A declaration of the security schemes available to be used in the specification.
-This does not enfroce the security schemes on the operations and only serves to provide the relevant details for each scheme.
+This does not enforce the security schemes on the operations and only serves to provide the relevant details for each scheme.

 ##### Patterned Fields
 Field Pattern | Type | Description